RSS

 1. Explain your job or problem over the phone, then ask how they will address it, what the cost will be, and when the work will start and be completed.
 And here’s an important tip: if you live in an affluent neighbourhood, do not give your phone number or address until after you’ve been quoted a price.
 Some plumbers pay 50% more when they learn you live in an affluent neighbourhood.

-2. If a highly recommended plumber has no idea about the job’s cost, negotiate a flat rate for them to inspect the problem and provide a quality bid.
+2. If a highly recommended plumber has no idea of the job’s cost, negotiate a flat rate to inspect the issue and provide a quality bid.

 4. If you suspect your plumber is overcharging you for materials, visit Home Depot or a plumbing supply house and obtain a price quote for the same materials.
 You can still check the price tags even if they don’t sell directly to consumers.